ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 ### Throughput
 {: #ibm_cloud_load_balancer_throughput}

-Throughput is the amount of data that passes in and out of a load balancer over a period of time.
+Throughput is the amount of data that passes in and out of a load balancer over a period.

 | Metadata | Description |
 |----------|-------------|